Negotiated General Contract

-The client gains the advantage of competitively low bid prices and the advantage of a general contractor as a building team member early in the project development.
+The client gains the advantage of competitively low bid prices plus the benefit of a general contractor as a building team member early in the project development.
+As part of that team, Staalsen can then provide value-engineering advice, preliminary cost estimates from layouts or schematics, and economic decisions on alternate materials, systems, and designs.
+This process leads to keeping the project on budget and reduces the frequency of change orders.

-This process avoids the potential problem of completing the drawing set, putting the project out for competitive general contract bid, and finding that the project as drawn is over budget at which point the client has paid for a set of drawings for a building which they cannot afford to build.
+This method avoids the potential problem of completing the drawing set, putting the project out for competitive general contract bid, and then finding that the project as drawn is over budget.
+Therefore, the client has paid for a set of drawings for a building they cannot afford to build.